 This piece was stained using Fusion Fork York Red.

-This color is spectacular in person but look at the grain just grasping to appear through.
-Together they both compliment like it was meant to be.
+This color is spectacular in person and look at the grain appearing through.
+Together they both complement like it was meant to be.

 More Colors using Chalk an Behr Paint